ideas-labo/npd/README.md

 This repository contains the key codes, full data used and raw experiment results for the paper.

+All source and setup instruction for the proposed tool NDP can be found [here](https://github.com/ideas-labo/npd/tree/main/ndp).

 ## Folders

-* [RQ1](https://github.com/ADDALBA/NDP/tree/main/rq1): Contains data, models and key codes used to classify CPBugs types.
+* [RQ1](https://github.com/ideas-labo/npd/tree/main/rq1): Contains data, models and key codes used to classify CPBugs types.
 See the rq1 folder for details.

-* [RQ2](https://github.com/ADDALBA/NDP/tree/main/rq2): Contains data, models and key codes used to Option-CPBugs Relevance Estimation.
+* [RQ2](https://github.com/ideas-labo/ndp/tree/main/rq2): Contains data, models and key codes used to Option-CPBugs Relevance Estimation.
 See the rq2 folder for details.

-* [RQ3](https://github.com/ADDALBA/NDP/tree/main/rq3): Contains data and key codes used to CPBugs testing framework.
+* [RQ3](https://github.com/ideas-labo/ndp/tree/main/rq3): Contains data and key codes used to CPBugs testing framework.
 See the rq3 folder for details.

-* [NDP](https://github.com/ADDALBA/NDP/tree/main/ndp): Contains deploying *NDP* in the real-world system.
+* [NDP](https://github.com/ideas-labo/ndp/tree/main/ndp): Contains deploying *NDP* in the real-world system.
 See the ndp folder for details.